jamcowl/PythonTutorial/README.md

 ### 5. Comments

-Use the `#` character at the start of some lines in your `for` loop to comment out the printing lines, so that your screen is not filled with loads of output when you run your code.
+Use the `#` character at the start of some lines in your code to "comment out" code that you don't want any more, e.g. so that your screen is not filled with loads of output when you run your code.

 Hint: use `print()` to add some messages throughout your code so that when you run it, you can see what stage it's currently at.